 The top should pop off and reveal the guts.

-This unit has 2 springs.
-Internet wisdom suggests removing the small spring gets this BOV to acceptable performance levels for most automobiles.
+This unit has two springs.
+It is generally accepted that removing the small spring (on this particular model) gets this BOV to acceptable performance levels for most automobiles.
 I have yet to read a review that suggests this valve worked for anyone right out of the box.
 Seems like literally everyone has to do this spring mod.